 Please partner with us to make sure that items deemed as inappropriate for their time at camp are left at home.
 These items include:

-- Knives longer than the width of their palm
+- Knives (hunting, throwing, and those longer than the width of their palm)

-Knives are permitted at the Unit Director’s discretion in all units, except Lower Ski Hi, Lower Chipeta, and Quarter B-4.
+Knives are permitted at the Unit Director’s discretion in all Summer Camp units, except Lower Ski Hi/Lower Chipeta, and are not permitted during Quarter B-4.